Intra-articular injections of platelet-rich plasma to treat knee osteoarthritis do not improve patients’ symptoms.

 No improvement in pain or cartilage

 After one year, the researchers compared outcomes between the two groups and found no significant difference.
-Participants who received intra-articular PRP injections experienced almost the same change in pain scores as those who received placebo.
+Participants who received intra-articular PRP injections experienced almost the same change in pain scores as those who received a placebo.
 Worse, the average decrease in cartilage volume after one year was -1.4% in the first group versus -1.2% in the placebo group.
 The researchers, therefore, concluded that this treatment by intra-articular injection of PRP is not effective in patients with knee osteoarthritis, as it does not improve perceived pain or symptoms of this disease after one year.

 Read Also: TOKA a New Customized 3D-Printed Plate for the Treatment of Knee Osteoarthritis